3 Steps when assembling a Wind Farm, a modern problem and the Crosby Airpes’ solution to it

 The wind turbine tower normally consists of two or three sections, which are usually assembled using heavy-duty cranes.
 The same cranes will be used to lift the nacelle and place it on top of the tower.
 In some cases it is also possible to lift the gondola in a modular way and in parts, depending on the type of wind turbine and the company that installs it.

-The problem: the new giant wind turbines in 2019 are too big for a crane
+The problem: the new giant wind turbines designed in the last decade are too big for a crane

 Wind energy sector is creating bigger wind turbines (in height and rotor diameter) for the simple reason that the higher you go in the sky the most stable and powerful the winds are.

 The only method of lifting a very heavy wind turbine/blade was using bigger high-tonnage cranes that are really expensive

 This high-tonnage crane had to be moved in-place for every turbine that you install, which takes a lot of time and money

 Access roads built in Step #1 had to be even bigger given the massive size of this type of cranes (what means more cost)

 Crosby Airpes solution for assembling wind turbines: craneless assembly of rotor and blades

 A few years ago, when wind turbines were relatively small -which is less and less common- the rotor would be mounted with the blades already attached, but today we have large and heavy wind turbines, so lifting the rotor with its three blades already attached is an impossible task.
 It is a very large structure: tens of tons of weight that must be lifted to more than 100 meters high.